-If a student decides to withdraw entirely from Kuyper, he or she must consult with the academic advisor and complete the online Exit Interview form available in the Academics section of the internal website.
+If a student decides to withdraw entirely from Kuyper while enrolled in any courses, he or she must consult with the academic advisor and complete the online Withdrawal from Kuyper College form available in the Academic Office section of the student portal, after which the Academic Office will require an exit interview.
+This form requires advisor, Director of Financial Aid, and Registrar signatures.
 The Academic Office will notify other offices.
 Depending on when the student withdraws, he or she may be eligible for a refund.
 See the Refund Policies in the Financial Matters section of this catalog.

 Students who discontinue Kuyper after enrolling but wish to return may apply for readmission.
 Students must complete the requirements of the academic program as stated in the catalog that is current at the time of their readmission.
-See the readmissions requirements in the Admissions section of this Catalog.
+See the readmission requirements in the Admissions section of this Catalog.